 And I’m SO excited with how easy they are that I’m gonna get right to it.
 You just need 4 ingredients for these chocolate cake mix crinkle cookies!

 Go to the store, get your favorite boxed-cake mix and grab some powdered sugar.
 You probably have everything else at home.
 If you want the deliciously dark-chocolate-ness that I got to enjoy, get something that says “dark” or “fudge” or both!

 Pour the cake mix into a bowl, crack in two eggs and add ½ cup of fat.

 The Low-Down-on Fat

 Here’s the thing.
 Fat… is basically fat.
-Butter (melted and cooled in this case), shortening, vegetable oil.
-In the chemical reactions of baking it does (largely) the same thing but with slightly different results.
+Butter (melted and cooled in this case), shortening, vegetable oil…in the chemical reactions of baking they do (largely) the same thing but with slightly different results.

 Butter gives great flavor, but gives a fairly flat cookie.

 Shortening is great for chewiness (NOTHING like it) but not a ton of flavor.